psled/jse-decryptor/README.md

 grunt
 ```

-The order of last two commands matters (!) - at least in default Grunt config.
+The order of last two commands matters (!) - at least with the default Grunt config file.

 ### To run the test:

 ```sh
 node .